 Ribociclib (Kisqali)

-It is also used in combination with fulvestrant (Faslodex) to treat a certain type of hormone-receptor-positive advanced breast cancer or that has spread to other parts of the body as an initial treatment or in people who have not been treated successfully with other treatments in women who have already experienced menopause.
+It is also used in combination with fulvestrant (Faslodex) to treat a certain type of hormone-receptor-positive advanced breast cancer or that has spread to other parts of the body as an initial treatment or in women who have already experienced menopause.

 Ribociclib (Kisqali) is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps slow or stop the spread of cancer cells.